 There is also controversy regarding the risk of developing children and teens experiencing contact exposure to estrogen from Gluteboost creams.

-While the extent of this risk has not been proven due to lack of testing, it is best to keep Gluteboost cream out of reach of children.
+While the extent of this risk has not been proven due to lack of testing, it is best to keep Gluteboost cream out of children’s reach.

 Women who are pregnant may become pregnant, or nursing should not take this product because many of the ingredients have not been tested for effects on unborn fetuses.